MihaKr/UVDN2/README.md

 # UVDN2

-second user intefaces assignment at FRI
+second user intefaces assignment at FRI (a calculator)